 Checking accounts make banking convenient in several ways.

-- Direct deposits — By having your paychecks automatically deposited into your checking account, you eliminate the need to go to the bank to cash or deposit your check every time you get paid.
+- Direct deposits — By having your paychecks automatically deposited into your checking account, you eliminate the need to go to the bank to cash or deposit your check your check every time you get paid.

 - ATMs — You can access your money anywhere, anytime using automatic teller machines.
 Keep in mind that you may have to pay a fee if you use an out-of-network ATM, but sometimes banks or credit unions waive those fees if you meet certain conditions, like having direct deposit.